Greenland

 Greenland uses Coordinated Universal Time (UTC), with a range of UTC +0 to -4.
 This means that if it is 18:00 UTC (6 p.m.) in Nuuk when you travel to Greenland, it would be 16:00 (4 p.m.) in New York City, USA, 21:00 (9 p.m.) in London, U.K. and 09:00 (9 a.m.) the next morning in the Antarctic South Pole.

-Fewer than 100,000 people call Greenland home, the majority of them Inuit – the indigenous people of the Arctic.
+Fewer than 100,000 people call Greenland home, most of them Inuit – the indigenous people of the Arctic.
 Positioned northeast of Canada, Greenland is considered part of North America, though politically it has always been associated with Scandinavia.

-Despite the mile-thick ice sheet that covers most of the island, Greenland is home to a variety of wildlife.
 Numerous land mammals reside along the northern and eastern shores, where human populations are scarce.
-The waters around Greenland are similarly rich with belugas, blues, fins, Greenland whales (bowheads), minkes, narwhals, and sperm whales.
+Your cruise to Greenland will take you into waters where you might see beluga whales, blue whales, fin whales, Greenland whales (bowheads), minkes, narwhals, and sperm whales.

-Greenland’s ice sheet is the only one of its size outside Antarctica.
-About a tenth of the Earth’s surface is covered in similar sheets, nearly all of which are concentrated in Greenland and the Antarctic Continent.
-As such, human centers of activity―even the capital of Nuuk―are chiefly located along the shore.
-It almost goes without saying, then, that there are no roads connecting the Greenland coasts.
-Travel there is done only by air and sea.
+Greenland’s ice sheet is the only one of its size in the Arctic.
+About a tenth of the Earth’s surface is covered in similar sheets, nearly all of which are concentrated in Greenland and Antarctica.

 • Greenland is officially part of Denmark, though it retains a great degree of self-rule